bryanluby/TodayPoster/README.md

 ## Installation

-1. Download the latest TodayPoster.app.zip file from the [releases page](https://github.com/bryanluby/TodayPoster/releases).
+1. Download the latest TodayPoster.zip file from the [releases page](https://github.com/bryanluby/TodayPoster/releases).
 2. Unzip the file and drag the TodayPoster.app file to your Applications folder.
 3. Open the TodayPoster.app file.
 You can then quit the app.
 4. Open the Notification Center sidebar.